Black Masculinity and Homophobia: Hardaway’s about-face appears suspectBy Rev. Irene Monroe

 But as we know, a change of words does not necessarily bring a change of heart.

-Rev. Irene Monroe lives in Cambridge and is the Coordinator of the African American Roundtable of the Center for Lesbian and Gay Studies in Religion and Ministry (CLGS) at the Pacific School of Religion, a Huffington Post blogger , and a syndicated religion columnist.
-A native of Brooklyn, Rev. Irene Monroe is a graduate from Wellesley College and Union Theological Seminary at Columbia University, and served as a pastor at an African-American church before coming to Harvard Divinity School for my doctorate as Ford Fellow
+A native of Brooklyn, N.Y., Rev. Irene Monroe is a graduate from Wellesley College and Union Theological Seminary at Columbia University, and served as a pastor at an African-American church before attending Harvard Divinity School for her doctorate as Ford Fellow.
+As a syndicated queer religion columnist, Monroe columns appear in 43 cities across the country and in the U.K.